nawabahmadreshi/documentation/ingredients/sdk_setup/init_session.md

 {% endif %}

 {% if page.unity %}
-Called when app first initializes a session, ideally in a *class that is initiated with the start of your scene*.
+Branch SDK will be initilized automatically, just add BranchPrefab to your scene and set parameters.
+We recommend to add BranchPrefab to your first scene, before any calling of Branch SDK API.
+Don't worry about several instances of Branch SDK even if your first scene is scene that will be launched several times (for example: content loading scene).

-If you created a custom link with your own custom dictionary data, you probably want to know when the user session init finishes, so you can check that data.
+When you created a custom link with your own custom dictionary data, you probably want to know which data is sent to your app and then check that data.
+For example, if your app opens with some data, you want to route the user depending on the data you passed in.
+To catch sent data, you need to register a callback.
 Think of this callback as your "deep link router".
-If your app opens with some data, you want to route the user depending on the data you passed in.
-Otherwise, send them to a generic install flow.
+Important note: your callback must be visible from all your scenes, if you plan to process data in each scene.

 This deep link routing callback is called 100% of the time on init, with your link params or an empty dictionary if none present.